A healthier community begins with saving lives

 How it works: When syringes end up in the garbage or on the ground, they can create an injury hazard.
 Collection boxes make it easier for people to dispose of syringes.

-What it is: Connecting people with harm reduction services can lead them to access other services, too.
+What it is: Connecting people with safer use supplies and services can lead them to access other needed supports.